 When invite-only cards aren’t a good option, some millionaires choose premium travel rewards cards such as American Express Platinum card and Chase Sapphire Reserve.
-People with good-to-excellent credit who are approved for either card can expect lucrative bonuses, generous rewards on purchases, and other perks that will more than offset their hefty annual fees.
-American Express Platinum card charges $695 a year to own, and the Chase Sapphire Reserve likewise carries a big price tag with its $550 annual fee.
+People with at least good credit who are approved for either card can expect lucrative bonuses, generous rewards on purchases, and other perks that will more than offset their hefty annual fees.
+The American Express Platinum card charges $695 a year to own, and Chase Sapphire Reserve likewise carries a big price tag with its $550 annual fee.

-Millionaire business owners may also get good use from a business credit card such as American Express Business Platinum card, a top choice for frequent travelers who don’t mind shelling out $695 a year for all the high-end perks the card offers.
-Chase Ink Preferred is another attractive option for business owners with seven-figure incomes, as the card offers stellar rewards on business-related purchases and a significantly lower annual fee ($95) than American Express Business Platinum card.
+Millionaire business owners may also get good use from a business credit card such as the The Business Platinum Card® from American Express, a top choice for frequent travelers who don’t mind shelling out $695 a year for all the high-end perks the card offers.
+The Ink Business Preferred® Credit Card is another attractive option for business owners with seven-figure incomes, as the card offers stellar rewards on business-related purchases and a significantly lower annual fee ($95) than American Express Business Platinum card.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.